-9. Why don't I earn Renown for sinking ships in Battle of the Atlantic?
+10. Why don't I earn Renown for sinking ships in Battle of the Atlantic?

 Renown is earned only for enemy warships and submarines sunk, not merchants.

-Merchant tonnage instead goes to the War Summary tally and is used to determine how the war is progressing, see section 2.3.2.
+Merchant tonnage instead goes to the War Summary tally and is used to determine how the war is progressing.